NikKowPHP/social-brain/chapters/chapter-12.md

 *   **Never give it by surprise.** (Massive Certainty threat).
 ---

-***Investigator's Note:*** *I once received feedback from a manager that I was "intimidating" in meetings.
-My Architect brain immediately rejected the data as illogical.
-I wasn't trying to intimidate; I was trying to be efficient.
-I spent a week mentally building a case against his feedback.
-It was only when I forced myself to run the "Intake Protocol" on my own memory of the event—asking "what was the specific data point?"—that I had a breakthrough.
-I realized I would physically lean forward and narrow my eyes when I disagreed with someone's logic.
-I was broadcasting a non-verbal threat signal without even knowing it.
-The feedback wasn't an attack; it was a critical piece of data about my own system's unintended outputs.*
+***Investigator's Note:*** *After the "single-sentence email" incident, Maria realized she needed to give Mark real feedback.
+Using the SCARF-aware opening from Chapter 10, she finally told him that he was perceived as "intimidating" in meetings.
+Mark's Architect brain immediately rejected the data as illogical.
+He wasn't trying to intimidate; he was trying to be efficient.
+He spent a week mentally building a case against her feedback.
+It was only when he forced himself to run the "Intake Protocol" on his own memory of the event—asking "what was the specific data point?"—that he had a breakthrough.
+He realized he would physically lean forward and narrow his eyes when he disagreed with someone's logic.
+He was broadcasting a non-verbal threat signal without even knowing it.
+The feedback wasn't an attack; it was a critical piece of data about his own system's unintended outputs.
+It was the beginning of his journey from being a solo genius to a true collaborator.*

 #### **The Practice: Three Protocols for Learning**